FarronF/limerick-council-meetings/meetings/2024/02/19-Monthly Meeting of the Metropolitan District of Limerick/Agenda - Meeting of the Metropolitan District of Limerick - 19th February 2024.md

 permission, and what steps will be taken to address this issue, given that no operational creche

-has been provided under any of those permissions to-date.--- 4
+has been provided under any of those permissions to-date.
+---
+4

 **13.Question submitted by Councillor E. Secas**